 Making a Birthday Highchair Banner

 The easy to make banner is the perfect way to decorate your little one's highchair on his or her special day.
-This is a guide about making a birthday highchair banner
+This is a page about making a birthday highchair banner

 I made this winter themed highchair banner to use at my son's 1st birthday party.
 I absolutely love it and plan to use it as a decoration in his room now.